 The cafe is an extension of the charming Chalet Saudade guest house. (<— This is a lovely, quaint place to stay in town if you want a slightly more cozy but still upscale experience.
 Sintra, Portugal, is known as a destination for weekend getaways, and this is a great place to book one.)

 Inside the cafe, however, the eclectic hospitality thread runs strong.
 Between the robust ceramic rooster collection, checkered marble floors, antique wooden chairs, and a rotating collection of local art on display in the back, it’s got a unique personality all its own.
-Like every good local gathering space in Sintra, low lighting and idle chatter abound.
+It’s fun!
+And like every good local gathering space in Sintra, low lighting and idle chatter abound.
 It’s a whole vibe.

 Plus, the portions here are large and satisfying, from the at-times humorously large scones to the generous tostadas.
 Scone lovers: have at it.
 This is a great place to eat after you’ve worked up an appetite or want to sit and linger.